Can You Landscape In Winter?

 by Ben Bowen

-Can landscaping be done in the winter?
+Can your Portland-area landscape project be done in the winter?

 Portland, OR winters are fairly mild.
 December, our coldest month, still has an average high of 48 degrees.
 Snow and ice are fairly uncommon and short lived.